EliBen8/FAT32/README.md

 1. `gcc -o filesys filesys.c`
 2. `./filesys fat32.img`

+## Known Bugs
+The only known bug occurs when using `cd ..`. 'cd' works correctly, allowing you to move through directories.
+However, when using `cd ..` it will appear as if you are returning to the previous directory, but it instead takes you to the starting directory.
+Besides this, every command works as specified.

 ## Additional Notes

 - The program is designed to interact with FAT32 image files.